 Through a violent world of double-dealing corporations and government cover-ups, Case and Molly risk their lives in cyberspace, following a trail that eventually leads them to Wintermute, a powerful AI at a time when machine intelligence is banned.

-The novel catch the zeitgeist of the cyber world giving us terms like “cyberspace” and being instrumental in the way the World Wide Web was developed (1).
+The novel catches the zeitgeist of the cyber world giving us terms like “cyberspace” and being instrumental in the way the World Wide Web was developed (1).

 The Time Machine was the first novel to consider the idea of time as a dimension, and therefore devise a machine that would allow you to travel at will through time.

-The novel begins in late Victorian Britain, when a small group of acquaintances are summoned to meet at the house of an eccentric inventor.
+The novel begins in late Victorian Britain when a small group of acquaintances is summoned to meet at the house of an eccentric inventor.
 When he finally bursts in, late, the inventor has an amazing story to tell, for he has invented a device that will allow him to travel through time.